 It is fortunate for us then that such a unique city in Europe can retain its identity.
 In my opinion, Liege ranks among the most immersive cities in Europe and gets top marks.

-The Conclusion: Yes, it has a charming old-town but may require a sense of adventure
+Yes, it has a charming old town but may require a sense of adventure.

 The main things to see in Liege are its churches and museums.
 The development of the Romanesque and Gothic styles of architecture took a distinct path in the Mosan Valley.
 Liege represents this unique style with some of the most beautiful churches in Europe.
 Liege is honored to host what I consider the most beautiful church in Europe, St. Jacques.
 The richness of forms and colors is a unique synthesis of the Gothic and the Renaissance and influenced designs across the continent.
 The Cathedral and St. Martin also represent this unique strand of the Gothic style.
 The remaining significant churches of St. Denis and St. Bartholomew offer traces of the Romanesque but are today primarily Baroque constructions.

 The Baroque style also saw unique development in Liege.
 The Prince-Archbishops were active builders in the city and throughout their lands.
 The Prince-Bishops favored French and Italian architects, but they occasionally developed and employed local talent.
 The Architect Johann Couven, originally from Aachen, was a favorite of the Liege court and contributed to several buildings in the city.
 One of these buildings includes my favorite museum, the Asembourg museum, which is dedicated to preserving a historical city palace designed by Couven in the 18th century.
 It is something of a counterpart to the Couven House in Aachen.

 Otherwise, the city offers a wealth of streets and narrow alleyways that are full of charm and mystery.
 The 20th-century urban planning of the city is easily one of the worst in Europe, but there is enough to escape back into old Europe.